-Visiting a church, whether large or small, can be a little intimidating; therefore, we have provided this page to help prepare you concerning what you can expect on a typical Sunday at Trinity.
+Whether large or small, visiting a church can be a little intimidating; therefore, we have provided this page to help prepare you concerning what you can expect on a typical Sunday at Trinity.

 Trinity is a congregation of the Presbyterian Church in America (PCA).
 Age-wise we are diverse covering many life-stages.
-On an average, Sunday morning attendance is around 165 with several visitors joining us weekly.
+On average, Sunday morning attendance is around 180 with several visitors joining us weekly.

 Worship at Trinity begins at 9:30 am and usually concludes by 10:45 am.
 In the service we sing several songs and offer prayers of adoration, confess our sins and commit verbally to God’s Kingdom extension in Murfreesboro and beyond.
 This is followed by listening to Scripture read and preached, and the weekly celebration of the sacrament of Communion.
 Finally, we are sent out with the gracious embrace of our God to engage the world.
 The four parts that make up our service are: ENTERING GOD’S PRESENCE, COMMITTING TO GOD’S KINGDOM, LISTENING TO GOD’S WORD, and FEASTING AT GOD’S TABLE and GOING OUT WITH GOD'S BLESSING.

 The two words that we would use to characterize our worship are Truth and Spirit.
 Regarding truth, our worship seeks to be God-centered and Gospel-Driven.
 It also seeks to be historically connected, recognizing that there is a long history of true and living worship that has preceded us and from which we can draw.
-For this reason, we make use of ancient hymns, creeds and liturgical forms.
-And with regard to Spirit, our worship must be performed and offered in the Spirit.
-At the same time it must seek to be contextual, that is, it must make use of current idioms, styles and music arising from today.
-It also seeks to engage the whole person – heart, mind and will.
+For this reason, we make use of ancient hymns, creeds, and liturgical forms.
+And concerning Spirit, our worship must be performed and offered in the Spirit.
+At the same time it must seek to be contextual, that is, it must make use of current idioms, styles, and music arising from today.
+It also seeks to engage the whole person – heart, mind, and will.

-Preaching at Trinity is expositional, meaning that it seeks to proclaim and unfold the meaning and significance of the biblical text for the purpose of engaging the whole person.
-Sermons usually last between 25-30 minutes and are meant to show forth how God, through a particular passage of Scripture, reveals both our need of God’s grace and his provision of that grace in his Son, our Lord Jesus Christ.
+Preaching at Trinity is expositional, meaning that it seeks to proclaim and unfold the meaning and significance of the biblical text to engage the whole person.
+Sermons usually last between 30-35 minutes and are meant to show forth how God, through a particular passage of Scripture, reveals both our need for God’s grace and his provision of that grace in his Son, our Lord Jesus Christ.
 In this way, the sermon seeks to be both Biblical and transformational.
 This is what we mean by the term Gospel-Driven…for if a sermon is not Gospel-Driven it is not biblical.